 First Institute publishes the policies and procedures for reporting crimes, as well as the types of crimes that have been committed on or near the campus in the Annual Campus Safety and Crime Statistics Report.
 This publication is distributed by October 1st annually to all students and employees, available to prospective students and employees upon request, and are published online at www.firstinstitute.edu/campus-safety-report.
-Paper copies can be obtained at anytime from the Title

-IX Coordinator / Director of Student Services.
+Paper copies can be obtained at anytime from the Title IX Coordinator or Student Services, and in FI Moodle Student Resources.
 Crime statistics are also posted in common areas of the buildings.